 When your students’ designs are complete they can share them with a link or download the image file.
 Either way gives them plenty of options to share their work.

-If you’re looking for a few exemplars to share with students, here are links to examples I made where I’ve captured a quote from a few favorite books:
+Looking for a few exemplars to share with students?
+Here are links to examples I made where I’ve captured a quote from a few favorite books:

 Capturing Book Quotes